Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

-One possible advantage of the stroke-swoop method is that the initial center-ball alignment might be more comfortable for some people.
-With the alternative approaches above (1 and 2), the off-center and off-aiming-line alignment can be disconcerting, because to compensate for squirt, the cue will generally not be pointing in the desired direction of the shot.
-However, it can be difficult to be consistent with a swooping stroke (e.g., with the exact amount of english applied, or with avoiding a miscue when attempting to apply maximum english), unless one practices it a great deal.
+Despite all of the potential benefits above, it can be difficult to be accurate and consistent with a swooping stroke (e.g., with the exact amount of english applied, or with avoiding a miscue when attempting to apply maximum english), unless one practices it a great deal.
 Most people will be more consistent and accurate (with actual tip contact point) with a straight stroke as compared to a swooping stroke; although, with enough consistent practice, any technique can be mastered.
-Some people (including some top players) can be quite effective with a swooping stroke.
+Some people (including some top players) can be quite effective with a swooping, swiping, or steering stroke.